QuirkyCort/tutorials/courses/40 Python Specialized Topics/30 Others/20 Movenet.md

 ## Code (Single Keypoint Only)

-In this example, we'll print out the position of a single keypoint (nose).
+In this example, we'll print out the position of a single keypoint (left eye).
 Note that the position is **normalized** (ie. the leftmost position is 0, the rightmost is 1.0, and the middle is 0.5).

 ```python hl_lines="2 6 7 21 22 23"